The Power to Change (Romans 7:1-25)

 Trying to relate to God on the basis of his law has all kinds of problems.
 It seems so logical – after all, God gave us the law; why wouldn't we want to keep it?
 But life becomes very frustrating.
 The joy evaporates out of life.
 It's like when you go to one of those swimming pools with a list of rules posted right beside it.
 No running, no boisterous play, no swimming without showering, no this, no that, and oh yes…have fun.
 Yeah, right.
 We're usually stuck with the choice of following all the rules and having no fun, or breaking some of the rules and having fun.
 People who try to relate to God on the basis of rule-keeping have a very serious problem.
 It's a very frustrating life to lead.

 As a reaction to this, many of us try a different approach.
-We decide we’re going to ditch God’s law.
-If keeping God’s law is so frustrating, then why not live life and have a lot of fun instead?
+We decide we're going to ditch God's law.
+If keeping God's law is so frustrating, then why not live life and have a lot of fun instead?
 If the rules are restrictive, why not ditch all the rules?
-We’re probably living in a time in which this is the most popular approach.
+We're probably living in a time in which this is the most popular approach.
 A lot of us believe in God, but we think that to follow him would be far too restrictive for our lives.
-When somebody starts quoting the Bible and telling us how we should live, we tell them to mind their own business and to stop preaching at us.
+When someone quotes the Bible and tells us how to live, we ask them to mind their own business and to stop preaching.
 We still believe in God, but we hope that we can live according to our own moral standard, because his is far too restrictive.
 This is the other way that we try to relate to God.

 These pretty well seem like the choices – either follow God's law and be unhappy, or break God's law and be happy.
 This leaves us with a pretty serious problem.
 Either you're happy but in trouble with God, or you're unhappy but a good, religious person.
 Both approaches are wrong.

 What does Easter have to do with this?
 Easter is all about providing a third option.
-Easter is all about taking away the frustration of relating to God on the basis of a set of rules, or in just living however we please.
+Easter emphasizes moving beyond frustration in our relationship with God, whether through strict rules or carefree living.
 Easter is about a new way – a way that takes care of our deepest problems, a way that gives us the power to change.

 If the law is good, what's the problem with trying to maintain my relationship with God based on the law?
 The Bible says that there are three problems with trying to relate to God based on keeping the law.
 The first problem is:

 We all know this.
 If you want to drive somebody crazy, then tell them not to do something.
-The problem with living by the law is that it makes us want to do what we’re not supposed to do.
-Listen to Romans 7:8: “Sin took advantage of this law and aroused all kinds of forbidden desires within me!
-If there were no law, sin would not have that power.”
-That’s the first problem with the law.
-The law awakens a desire within us to do the things that we didn’t even want to do until the law told us not to do them.
+The problem with living by the law is that it makes us want to do what we're not supposed to do.
+Listen to Romans 7:8: "Sin took advantage of this law and aroused all kinds of forbidden desires within me!
+If there were no law, sin would not have that power."
+That's the first problem with the law.
+The law creates a desire in us to do things we initially didn’t want to do until the law prohibited them.

-They just put in a sign at the bottom of the 427 and the Queensway, near Sherway Gardens.
-The sign says, “Do not turn right on red li ght.”
-I sit at that red light.
+They just put in a sign at the bottom of the 427 and Queensway near Sherway Gardens.
+The sign says, "Do not turn right on a red light."
 You have no idea how much I want to turn right.
 I may not even be in a rush.
-It just drives me crazy that I’m not allowed to turn right, even though I don’t even want to.
-It’s the same with those no U-turn signs.
-I may not even want to go in the opposite direction, but knowing that I’m not allowed to do a U-turn just makes me want to do a U-turn.
-When we live our lives according to the law, we’re continually fighting this desire to do things we don’t necessarily even want to do, just because we’re not allowed to do them.
+It just drives me crazy that I'm not allowed to turn right, even though I don't even want to.
+It's the same with those no U-turn signs.
+Even if I don't want to go back, the fact that I'm not allowed to makes me want to turn around.
+Living according to the law often leads us to resist actions we don't really want to take, simply because they are prohibited.

 The law is useful in pointing out our character deficiencies, and our sins.
 The problem with the law is that it gives us no power to fight our character deficiencies and our sins.
-It shows us that we’re sinful, but then it leaves us there.
+It shows us that we're sinful, but then it leaves us there.
 In fact, in pointing out our sins, it makes us want to sin even more.
-That’s why Paul says in verse 13, “So we can see how terrible sin really is.
-It uses God’s good commandment for its own evil purposes.”
-If you try to base your relationship with God based on the law, you’ll actually increase the amount of temptation that you’ll have to fight.
-The more you think, “I can’t do this, I can’t do that,” the more you’ll be tempted to do those very things.
-That’s the first problem with living a life based on the law.
+That's why Paul says in verse 13, "So we can see how terrible sin really is.
+It uses God's good commandment for its own evil purposes."
+Basing your relationship with God on the law will only increase your temptation.

 There's a second problem with trying to relate to God based on the law: